 You can harvest celery seeds if you can grow it.
 It is so simple and you can do this with many of the plants you may already be growing in your garden.

 Do you remember this spring when I posted that you could regrow celery?
 Well, yes you can, but there are some things to know first!

 1.)
 When you cut the bottom of the bunch of celery off (see above link) , let little rootlets form first by setting it in a dish of water for a few days.
 Then plant it outside.
 No rootlets = no growth!

 2.)
 It needs a LOT of water.
 I had read that it was a bog plant originally, and it loves those conditions.
 A drip system would be totally helpful for celery (along with your cabbages).
 Next year?!

 3.)
 They might have thrived in a bit of shade.
 Sun is fine, but the hot sun we had this summer (90-107° every day for almost two months) just increased the need for water.
 I lost several that way.

-So, in order to get to the seed stage, just let the celery plants you have go to head.
-That means you can still pick leaves and the mini-stalks, but don’t cut back the lanky stalks that shoot up from the heart of the plant.
-For me in the Midwest, they started to set seed in early August.
+In order to get to the seed stage, just let the celery plants you have go “to head”.
+That means you can still pick leaves and the mini-stalks, but don’t cut back the lanky stalks that shoot up from the heart (middle) of the plant.
+For me, here in the Midwest, they started to set seed in late August.

 The petals will fall, and the developing seed will swell and start to age.